 Benchmark energy and water usage, identify savings opportunities in consultation with state programs, utilities and others to implement cost-effective energy and sustainability improvements.

-Provide incentives for energy, water and sustainability improvements in existing buildings/building sites.
+Provide incentives for energy, water and sustainability improvements in existing residential and commercial buildings/building sites.

 Construct new buildings to meet or qualify under a green building framework.

 Improve the efficiency and quality of street lighting, traffic signals and outdoor public lighting.

 Create economic and regulatory incentives for redevelopment and repurposing of existing buildings.

 Build public support and legal validity to long-term infrastructural and regulatory strategy.